lmxmercy/PhiOmni/README.md

 # MICCAI2026-PhiOmni

-This project is a codebase for paper entitled: Synergistic Information Disentanglement for Omni-modal Slide Representation Learning in Computational Pathology which early accepted by MICCAI 2026.
+This project is a codebase for paper entitled: "Synergistic Information Disentanglement for Omni-modal Slide Representation Learning in Computational Pathology" which early accepted by MICCAI 2026.
 It includes modules for data processing, model training, and downstream tasks.

 ## Directory Structure